 State to invest more in blue economy

-The Government has announced elaborate plans to invest heavily in the development of the country’s marine fisheries to enable the country to fully exploit her immense marine fisheries potential.
+The Government has announced elaborate plans to invest heavily in the development of the country’s blue economy to enable Kenya to fully exploit its immense potential in marine fisheries.

 In a speech read on his behalf by Kenya Fisheries Services Chairman, Gonzi Rai, during the World Fisheries Day held at the Mayungu fish landing site in Malindi Sub-County Friday, Prof. Micheni said the State Department of Fisheries had already embarked on an ambitious programme of training fishermen in deep-sea fishing skills.